Even Faster Kernel Matrix Linear Algebra via Density Estimation: Towards a Lower Bound for Matrix-Vector Products for Mixed Sign Vectors?

-\begin{proof}[Proof of Theorem \ref{a21}] Let $X = A \cup -B$, with the transformation specified in Proposition \ref{a56} applied to $A$ and $B$.
+\begin{proof}[Proof of \cref{a21}] Let $X = A \cup B$ where $A,B$ are the input point sets for the OV problem, with the transformation specified in \cref{a63} applied to $A$ and $B$.
+Let $t$ be the number of $\pm 1$ coordinates in the vectors in $A \cup B$ (this quantity is the same for all vectors in $X$ due to Proposition \ref{a63}).
 First, we can assume without loss of generality that there are at most $n^{0.001}$ pairs $a \in A, b \in B$ that satisfy $\langle a, b \rangle = 0$, since otherwise by random sampling, we can find such a pair in $n^{1.99999} = o(n^2)$ time with high probability.

-Let $t$ be the number of $\pm 1$ coordinates in the vectors in $A \cup -B$ (this quantity is the same for all vectors in $X$ due to Proposition \ref{a56}).
-We now design the kernel matrix $K$ in a similar fashion as in the proof of Theorem \ref{a17} by considering the Gaussian kernel $k(x,y) = e^{-C \log(n) \|x-y\|_2^2}$ for a sufficiently large constant $C \ge 1$.
-We have: \begin{enumerate} \item For $a \in A$ and $b \in B$, if $\langle a, b \rangle = 0$, then the corresponding entry in $K$ has value (note the plus)
+By scaling the points by a factor $\sqrt{C \log n}$ for a sufficiently large constant $C \ge 1$, we have the following: